tc39/proposal-shadowrealm/explainer.md

 > The explainer talks about Compartments but it would be nice with a quick intro to that work and how all of this relates.

 Thanks for catching that up!
 The correct link is [here](https://github.com/tc39/proposal-compartments).

-Compartments is a more complex API that offers tailoring over aspects beyond the global APIs but with modifications to internal structure such as module graph.
-The Realms API just offers immediate access to what is already specified in ECMAScript as it's already structured to distinguish different references from realms.
+I added a bit more context in this [explainer](#Compartments).

 ## <a name='Clarifications'></a>Other Clarifications